ZervioUK/docs/Database/Database Overview.md

 This table stores information and documentation related to a install workflow, such as various forms, images and permits needed during a install

-Below is a SQL query to retrieve evidence configuration data for a specific company, this evidence consists of different types such as `Forms, Images` and `Legal Documents.` Below is a SQL statement to retrieve evidence config data of a specific company:
+Below is a SQL query to retrieve the evidence configuration data for a specific company, this evidence consists of different types such as `Forms, Images` and `Legal Documents` :

 ```sql
 SELECT ec.id, ec.name, c.id, c.name, o.name AS category_org, oc.name AS config_org